stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

 To demonstrate how the SDK works, we'll use an example.
 We are building a Stormtrooper API for managing Stormtrooper equipment-- like awesome helmets and blasters.
 In order to secure our API, a developer must base64 encode their API Key and Secret and then pass the encoded data in the authorization header.

-The developer request would look something like this (using HTTP Basic authentication):
+The developer request would look something like this (using HTTPS Basic authentication):

     GET /troopers/tk421/equipment
     Accept: application/json
     Authorization: Basic MzRVU1BWVUFURThLWDE4MElDTFVUMDNDTzpQSHozZitnMzNiNFpHc1R3dEtOQ2h0NzhBejNpSjdwWTIwREo5N0R2L1g4
     Host: api.trooperapp.com

+{% docs warning %}
+The Basic Authentication mechanism provides no confidentiality protection for the transmitted credentials.
+They are merely encoded with Base64 in transit, but not encrypted or hashed in any way.
+Stormpath recommends that when a developer calls your API, and if you use Basic Authentication, the call needs to be communicated over HTTPS protocol to provide additional security.
+{% enddocs %}

 Alternatively, the developer could have sent the same request using an OAuth 2.0 Access Token using the Bearer authorization scheme.
 [More on this later]().